ethereum/ethereum-org/views/content/token.md

         }

         /**
-         * Destroy tokens from other ccount
+         * Destroy tokens from other account
          *
          * Remove `_value` tokens from the system irreversibly on behalf of `_from`.
          *